cdanielgarcia/DockerPruebas/README.md

-#In order to create the image from our project we must create the DockerFile with next configuration after compile our artifact
+#In order to create the image from our Spring boot project we must create the DockerFile with next configuration after compile our artifact
 $ ./mvnw clean package -DskipTests

 #After that we must build the image:
-$ docker build -t {name}/{nameimage} .
+$ docker build -t <name>/<nameimage> .
 #In my case is this one:
-$ docker build -t image/person-service .
+$ docker build -t maikgar10/person-service .

 #After that we can run our container with the image like this:
-$ docker run -p 8080:8080 image/person-service
+$ docker run -p 8080:8080 maikgar10/person-service:v1

 #Now we need to tag our image and push on docker's repository For that we need to created a repository in docker hub With the same name of our last image, in our case person-service as next: https://hub.docker.com/r/maikgar10/person-service the next is the command to created the tag like this:
 $ docker tag image/person-service maikgar10/person-service:v1